 Damage only claims

-If your vehicle or bike has been damaged due to a pothole your claim must tell us why you hold Liverpool City Council responsible for the incident.If you're a solicitor acting on a client's behalf, please note that Liverpool City Council is not registered on the personal injury portal.
+If your property or vehicle has been damaged your claim must tell us why you hold Liverpool City Council responsible for the incident.If you're a solicitor acting on a client's behalf, please note that Liverpool City Council is not registered on the personal injury portal.
 You must send a CPR compliant letter of claim or a hard copy of the CNF1 to Liverpool City Council, Pre-Proceedings Unit, Cunard Building, Water Street, Liverpool, L3 1AH.

 Information you need to provide